google/applied-machine-learning-intensive/v2/04_classification/08_video_processing_project/slides.md

 <!--
 Now let's talk about the project for today!

 Here you can see a single frame of a video showing a road with a bunch of cars.
-A machine learning model (like the one you will use) has identified many of the cars in the image and labeled them as "car."
-One was strangely labeled as a cell phone -- models are not perfect.
+A machine learning model, like the one you will use, has identified many of the cars in the image and labeled them as "car."
+One was strangely labeled as a cell phone.
+Clearly models are not perfect.

-In this project, we will process a video frame-by-frame and create bounding boxes around items found in those images by the third-party model.
+In this project we will process a video frame-by-frame and create bounding boxes around items found in those images by the third-party model.

 Image Details:
 * [boxes.png](https://pixabay.com/videos/cars-motorway-speed-motion-traffic-1900/): Pixabay License